-Food allergies seem to be in the news more and more these days.
+Food allergies seem to be in the news more and more these days, and according to Allergy UK, 20% of all adults in the UK have one.
 It's an important thing to be aware of, particularly when you start to wean your little one.
 Here are a few myth busters and all the information you need to sort the fact from the fiction so you can reduce the risks for your baby.

 What is a food allergy